rhodamined/sg_map_server/README.md

 ## Run
 - `node index.js` from the root folder to launch the express app.

+## Data
+- All logged files save locally to folder /data. `.gitignore` is configured to ignore folder `/data` so as not to push 100s of MB to this repo.
+Please do not change this behavior; if you need to add a reference file, put it in /ref.

 ## Usage
 - `/update` to have the server refresh data